Brisppy/wireguard-pia-portforward/README.md

 ## Requirements
 * The Wireguard kernel module must already be installed on the host.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.
+* A VM or PC with two interfaces; one Internet interface (Used to establishg the tunnel) and one VPN Network interface, used by other hosts to reach the Internet through the VM.

 ## Config
 The following ENV vars are written to the systemd service file: